 Facilitate training and the sharing of expertise through predictive analytics webinars (Book Club).

-Coordinate with the Innovation, Cybersecurity, and Technology (H) Committee and the Life Actuarial (A) Task Force on the tracking of new uses of artificial intelligence (AI), auditing algorithms, product development, and other emerging regulatory issues.
-Collaborate with Big Data and AI (H) Working Group and Third-Party Data and Models (H) Working Group on regulatory oversight of AI and machine learning (ML) in insurers’ ratemaking, reserving, classification, underwriting, and other activities.

 With the NAIC Rate Model Review Team’s assistance, discuss guidance for the regulatory review of models used in rate filings.
 Maintain the Model Review Manual.

-Monitor cyber liability insurance and discuss regulatory data needs.

 Develop rate indices to track, over time and in detail, the cumulative magnitude of the rate changes that impact each state’s P/C insurance markets.
-Collaborate with the SERFF modernization team to help guide the new platform in a direction to make these types of indices more granular, reliable, and useful.Draft a white paper that explains how homeowners’ insurance rates are regulated across states, with particular attention to public questions and academic claims regarding potential cross-state subsidization of catastrophic losses.
+Collaborate with the SERFF modernization team to help guide the new platform in a direction to make these types of indices more granular, reliable, and useful.